 Numerical solution of electron beam trajectories

 To solve the highly-nonlinear ODE system, we need to use numerical methods for solving differential equations.
 While there are commercial software that can be used like EGUN, we will describe a general treatment that is (mostly) software-agnostic.
-For example code, we will use Python, but any other programming language works fine.
+For our code samples, we will use Python, but any other programming language can be used to implement the numerical methods described here.

 To begin, we will start with the exact, relativistic Lorentz force equations: